seanode/seanode.github.io/_posts/2013-12-12-jan-2014-nodejs-stories-from-the-trenches.md

 **Ken Perkins - Rackspace**

-Lets dive into what it takes to run your Node.js apps in production.
+Let's dive into what it takes to run your Node.js apps in production.
 The most important part of running Node.js is actually not related to Node.js at all;
 We'll talk about provisioning assets in the cloud with pkgcloud, configuring those instances with Puppet, and keeping it running and monitored.
 We'll also